 - To begin, we recommend starting at the Layout window.
-Your documentation will include any data sources that are included in the Layout, and will exclude any data sources that are not included in the layout.
+Your documentation will include any data sources that are included in the Layout and will exclude any data sources that are not included in the layout.
 To begin, start by highlighting the items included in your Layout and then select 'Delete' to remove them from the Layout.
-Note thatdeleting items directly from the 'Items' portion that is located above the Layout will completely remove them from your solution, which is not the goal of these steps.
+Note thatdeleting items directly from the 'Items' section will completely remove them from your solution, which is not the goal of these steps.

-- To add items into your documentation, first drill into your data sources from the 'Items' section.
+- To add items into your documentation, simply drag it from ‘Items’ into the layout OR drill into your data sources from the 'Items' section if you want to only pull specified data sources.
 In my example, I am going to only produce documentation on my 'AdventureWorks2012' database, so I drill into the databases level and drag only the 'AdventureWorks2012' database into my Layout.
-You can repeat this process until you have all of the items you wish to be included in your documentation.
+You can repeat this process until you have all items you wish to be included in your documentation.

 - When you are satisfied with the Layout configuration, you are ready to select ‘Generate Documentation’ which is located below the Layout window.
 You can also further customize what is included/excluded from the data sources that you have included in your layout by continuing below.